"

 Gallery of images in the Sant Ocean Hall of the Smithsonian’s Natural History Museum.
 (Credit: L. Guertin, CC BY-NC 4.0).

-This four-part video (~30 minutes in total) follows Expedition 365, Exploring the Fault Trace, which sailed March 26 – April 27, 2016.
-As you watch the video, how would you respond to the following questions?
-Note that some of these questions have additional information presented in different sections of the video.
+This four-part video series (~30 minutes total) follows Expedition 365: Exploring the Fault Trace, which sailed from March 26 to April 27, 2016.

-• What are the scientific objectives of this expedition?
-Why is Chikyū at the Nanki trough?
+a) What were the main scientific objectives of this expedition?
+Why was Chikyū positioned at the Nankai Trough?

-• What type of information can be retrieved from long-term borehole monitoring systems?
+d) What kinds of information can be gathered from long-term borehole monitoring systems?

-• How will the scientific results of this research benefit society, not just in Japan but globally?
+e) How might the results of this research benefit society—both in Japan and around the world?

-• State a maximum of three points during this video where you had an “ah-ha” or “wow” moment.
-What made these items you viewed stand out to you?
+f) Identify up to three moments in the video when you experienced an “ah-ha” or “wow” moment.
+What made these parts stand out to you?

 License